 Hello hammockers!!
 NMBL and I recently purchased a couple of DutchWare Half-Wit hammocks.
 Our first trip with the new hammocks was for the May 20th weekend (our long weekend) in Tofino on Vancouver Island.
 We were there for 4 days, 3 nights.
 Enough time to get a good feel for the hammocks.

 Dutch has thought this hammock out well.
 It’s a minimalist approach to a hammock which is great for us as motorcyclists.
-We only have so much space on a bike, in much the same way as a backpacker only has so much.
+We only have so much space on a bike, in much the same way as a backpacker only has so much space.
 It squishes down nice and small.
 Plus it has a double ended stuff sack which makes it easy to pack down AND hang; leave the amsteel loops out of the ends for easy deployment.
 Remember, red for head!

 The integrated bug-net works as advertised.
 It’s easily moved out of the way along the integrated ridge-line when not needed and put back into place when the bugs are a menace.
 The net itself drapes down like a gossamer curtain that fills in the blanks between your topquilt and the hammock.
 The mozzies tried to get in but they didn’t get any blood from us!